gbreux/referer/README.md

 # referer

-Chrome plugin to rverride the referrer and the origin request header on each request.
+Chrome plugin to override the referrer and the origin request header on each request.
 If any, they will be changed by the hostname of the requested url.

 ## How to install